scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** min 15 ft.
 - **Level Required:** 1/7

-Make a ranged attack against a target, adding a proficiency die for each AP spent above 5.
+Make a ranged attack against a target, adding an enhanced die for each AP spent above 5.

 ***Enhanced:*** Roll up to 3 wound die with your attack, one for each critical made in the attack roll.